 Living in Zurich, Switzerland, he is educated in Finance and Banking.
 Before he has settled down in nonprofit sector Sovannpiseth gained professional experiences in hotel business school and construction industry.
 Since 2011 he has worked for different large Swiss NGOs and INGO and has finally committed to international development cooperation.
 His extra-professional background is co-founding NewSKG in 2010 (formerly presiding) and KNBC in 2013 (Chairman), also an affiliate member of the board of Khmer Culture Center Switzerland.
 The last 6 years he has invest a lot in networking and implementing projects/programs.
 Further Sovannpiseth has finished a post-graduate study and various advanced courses at CEPS University of Basel, ETH Zurich and Geneva Academy of International Humanitarian Law and Human Rights.

 Based in Paris, France, Nymeth has a Master in Information Systems and has been working for the past few years as a Project Manager in the Information Services industry.
 He has excellent analytical and technical skills and profound knowledge of methodology.
-His main insterests are travelling for work or leisure, playing music - with his band and in other musical projects; he likes to learn new things and experiment and is appreciated for his determination, management skills and knowledge.
+His main insterests are travelling for work or leisure, working out and keeping fit (bouldering, starting boxing soon!), playing music - with his band and in other musical projects; he likes to learn new things and experiment and is appreciated for his determination, management skills and knowledge.

 Our selected and invited partners during the conferences, events or for the joint projects of KNBC can be either organizations of all scopes and sizes (currently from Austria, Belgium, France, Germany, Netherlands, Switzerland and the United States of America) or individuals (e.g. guest lecturers, filmmakers, representatives from associations and political parties, etc.).
 Each member makes a valuable contribution to the KNBC network by sharing knowledge, skills and methodology with others and by designing and implementing new projects in close collaboration.
 The complete list with all the partner names stays for the sake of personal privacy confidential.